tiy-durham-fe-2015/curriculum/assignments/user_mgmt/readme.md

 #### Implement an ObjectStore Class

-/src/js/object-store.js
+It should be defined in js/object-store.js

 - ObjectStore has the following methods:
+  - exists(obj) - returns true if there are any objects in the store whose .equal method matches obj
+    - HINT: You'll probably want to use the Array object's some method to do this
   - add(obj) - adds an object to the store
-    - if there is already an object in the store whose .equal method matches obj, don't add obj
+    - if obj already exists in the store, the add method should do nothing
   - remove(obj) - removes any objects whose .equal method matches obj
   - query() - returns an array containing all objects in the store
-  - exists(obj) - returns true if there are any objects in the store whose .equal method matches obj

 ## Normal Mode

 Get all unit tests to pass.

+First, open test/user-test.html in your browser.

+Then, implement js/user.js such that the tests in test/user-test.html passes.

-To run tests, open the various test HTML files in the browser.
+Next, open test/object-store-test.html in your browser.

+Then, implement js/object-store.js such that the tests in test/object-store-test.html passes.

-Use your User and ObjectStore classes to build a website:
+Then, use your User and ObjectStore classes to build a website:

 - Create a form with first name, last name, and email fields
 - When the form is submitted,